 Discounts, coupons and loyalty

-The operator playbook for driving traffic and lifting average check through Fooodo — time-window discounts, coupon codes, POS-driven loyalty, checkout cross-sell, tips and donations.
+The operator playbook for driving traffic and lifting average check through Fooodo — time-window discounts, coupon codes, POS-driven loyalty, cross-sell, tips and donations.

 This page is for restaurant owners and marketing teams who want to drive traffic, lift average check, and reward returning guests.
 Everything here runs from the Fooodo admin and shows up in the same guest checkout — no separate growth tool to wire up.